jumbledFox/jumbledfox.github.io/about/index.md

 I also like to collect vinyl records, it's not like they're durable, quick to use, or easy to store, I just like having __proper__ physical media, no matter _how_ obsolete!

 Speaking of music, I really like <r>Genesis</r>, <r>Supertramp</r>, and <r>Oingo Boingo</r>!
-I also like a lot of other groups, such as Pink Floyd, Men Without Hats, ELO, The Police, Radiohead, Kraftwerk, and The Beatles.
+I also like a lot of other groups, such as Pink Floyd, Steventhedreamer, Men Without Hats, ELO, The Police, Radiohead, Kraftwerk, and The Beatles.
+Very cliche, I know.

-I love to go on long bike rides whilst listening to albums I like, I especially love to listen to <r>Jeff Wayne's Musical Version of War of The Worlds</r>.
+I love to go on long bike rides whilst listening to albums I like (Safely of course!!!
+Only having one earphone in!!!), I especially love to listen to <r>Jeff Wayne's Musical Version of War of The Worlds</r>.
 <foxhr>

 My discord is <r>jumbledFox#7214</r>, feel free to add me!